g-deoliveira/TextSummarization/README.md

 topicModel.fit(comments)
 ```

-The `TopicModel` object reads, preprocesses and vectorizes the list of documents, performs the LDA computation and computes the dominant topics.
-Specifically, the following text pre-processing steps are carried out:
+The `TopicModel` object reads, preprocesses and vectorizes the list of documents, performs the LDA computation and identifies the dominant topics.
+Specifically, the following pre-processing steps are carried out on the text:
 * stripping out punctuation and non-alphabetical characters
 * tokenization
 * lemmatization using the NLTK WordNetLemmatizer, [here](http://www.nltk.org/api/nltk.stem.html#module-nltk.stem.wordnet)
 * bi-grammization via Gensim, [here](https://radimrehurek.com/gensim/models/phrases.html)
 * removal of stopwords using an augmented version of the NLTK English stopwords corpus, [here](http://www.nltk.org/nltk_data/)
 * removal of low and high frequency tokens
-* removal of documents that are too short and too long
+* removal of documents that are too short and too long (this step is specifically geared towards public feedback or product reviews)

-Once the dominant topics have been computed, summaries are computed for provided documents as follows:
+Once the dominant topics have been identified, summaries are computed for provided documents as follows:

 ```python
 # generate and display the computed summary for each regulation